 Yes, we’re one of the top ten Alaska regional corporations.
 Established in June 1972, we run more than a dozen companies across several different pillars.
 And we own 12.5 million acres of land in the Alaskan Interior, making us one of the largest private landowners in the nation.
 But it’s not the land that sets us apart.
 It’s our connection to that land.
 Old as time, that link is the source of a work ethic forged by centuries of subsistence living.
-Inherited from our grandparents, our respect for the land mirrors our esteem for people—in particular, our 19,000 shareholders.
+Inherited from our grandparents, our respect for the land mirrors our esteem for people—in particular, our more than 20,000 shareholders.

 The good of those shareholders, young and old, is what propels us as a forward-leaning, ever-growing corporation.
 The standards of excellence we uphold, the profits we turn, the innovations we champion are all in service of their wellbeing.
 Of course we’re proud of our strong performance and our reputation in Alaska and beyond.
 But watching our community of shareholders grow and flourish as a result—that’s our real point of pride.